 –What happens if you lie in court?

-Watch the Rick and Morty clip when you have time (when you get home from work.)
+Watch the Rick and Morty clip when you have time (after work).
 It’s amazing.
 Leave your thoughts in the comments.